availabs/qwiAPI/README.md

 Each of the categories listed in the following table can appear as a segment in the dynamic route.
-Consequently they can be used to specify the JSON response structure and to filter the information in the response.
+Consequently, they can be used to specify the JSON response structure and to filter the information in the response.
 Values specified as filters *must be zero-padded* if the requested value is less than the length specified in the following table.